My ‘HIGH 54’ Playstation One (PS1/PSX) Games That Are Still Fun Playing Now (+ 41 MORE GEMS TO MAKE IT AN EVEN 95, EH)

 .

 Please keep in mind that this list is not really in a strict ‘ranked order’ and it is definitely not an attempt at creating a “Best PS1 games EVER” list (so prepare to adjust your “how could you not include ___?!” outrage appropriately).
-This is just a list of games that I still find personally enjoyable playing as an aging millennial in the 2020s + it should be noted that I don’t really care much for fighting games or button-mashing or turn based strategy RPG games (no matter how ‘critically acclaimed’ on the Youtubes & Reddits).
+This is just a list of games that I still find personally enjoyable playing as an aging millennial in the 2020s + it should be noted that I don’t really care much for fighting games, button-mashing or turn based strategy RPG games (no matter how ‘critically acclaimed’ they may be on the Youtubes & Reddits… however, if you check the comments section below, you’ll find somebody else’s list of highly recommended RPGs missing from my list of personal PS1 picks).

 .